RationalAsh/biorobotics-lab-nus/content/authors/shuaishuai-han/_index.md

 HAN Shuaishuai received the Ph.D. degree in control science and engineering from the Nanjing University of Science and Technology, Nanjing, China, in 2021.
 He was a Postdoctoral Researcher in the Biorobotics Lab.
 He was working on system design and control of robots for rehabilitation.

-His research interests includes rehabilitation strategy design, exoskeleton control, human-robot interaction control, and disturbance observer-based control.
+His research interests included rehabilitation strategy design, exoskeleton control, human-robot interaction control, and disturbance observer-based control.